Pax Unplugged December 2022

 What and where

 Expo Hall – This was very cool.
-And took us most of the first day looking through every booth
+And took us most of the first day to look through every booth

 Meeting friends from Pennsylvania for Dinner – This was of course the best part of the entire trip!